ismasan/sourced/README.md

 ### Entities

 An entity represents the current state of an object in your domain.
 It can be any type (a Hash, a Struct, your own class, etc) as long as it exposes an `id`.
-Entities are sometimes called "aggregate root" in Event Sourcing circles, but in reality an entity doesn't not have to qualify as an [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) object.
+Entities are sometimes called "aggregate root" in Event Sourcing circles, but in reality an entity does not have to qualify as an [aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) object.
 Any object will do.

 ```ruby
 User = Struct.new(:id, :name, :age, keyword_init: true)